Hilti-Research/hilti-slam-challenge-2023/documentation/hardware/Handheld.md

 We used [kalibr](https://github.com/ethz-asl/kalibr) for the intrinsic calibration of the cameras, [imu_utils](https://github.com/gaowenliang/imu_utils.git) for the intrinsic calibration of the IMU and [MultiCal](https://github.com/zhixy/multical) for the extrinsic calibration of IMU, cameras and LiDAR.
 A calibration (together with a dataset for running a new calibration) is made available on the [Challenge Website](https://hilti-challenge.com).

 ## Datasets
 We provide datasets from two construction site locations.
 Each location can be considered a multisession group of sequences.
+They can also all be submitted as individual single session trajectories.

 Site 1 contains 5x handheld datasets.
 Site 2 introduces 3x robot datasets and 3x handheld datasets (TBD).
 Robot dataset information can be accessed on its own [documentation page](documentation/hardware/Robot.md).

-The handheld datasets are as follows.
+The handheld datasets released (as of March 9th 2023) are as follows:

 | Dataset                  | Description                    |
 |--------------------------|--------------------------------|